 Mining twitter with R: deprecated experiment that keeps catching people's attention.

-Occasionally, I like to talk about data analysis, visualization, statistics, R and related stuff in my blog Data Analysis Visually EnfoRced.
+Some years ago I used to talk about data analysis, visualization, statistics, R and related stuff in my blog Data Analysis Visually EnfoRced (unfortunately, I haven't had the time to do that anymore).

 In a past life I used to be a rope techniques and rigging enthusiast (yes, seriously).
 Such was my fascination that I even wrote a book in Spanish about the theoretical fundamentals of Rope Techniques.